-Bleeding a new car or truck master cylinder is necessary to remove any air that is in the unit.
+Bleeding a new brake master cylinder is necessary to remove any air that is in the unit.

 It is easy enough to do for a handy DIY type person with the right tools.